ProAccess/place-image/readme.md

 # Parameters you can control

-The place-image filter allows you to specify these parameters:
+The place-image filter allows you to specify any of these parameters:

 ## For images and captions

-- width – Image width
+- width – Image width, e.g., `width=40%`
 - position – Horizontal position on page (`left`, `center`, `right`, `float-left`, `float-right`).
 For example, `position=float-right` Floats are text-wrapped.)